To follow up Week 6 of Changing an inflammatory phenotype with broccoli sprouts:

-1. I changed the title of this week’s update as a result of reading the study in A rejuvenation therapy and sulforaphane.
-The study wasn’t about sulforaphane, but its clinical findings had commonalities with this broccoli sprouts effort.
-It’s become the blog’s most popular post, read by people in 50+ countries.
+1. I changed this week’s title as a result of reading A rejuvenation therapy and sulforaphane study.
+It wasn’t about sulforaphane, but its clinical findings had commonalities with this broccoli sprouts effort.
+It’s become my blog’s most popular post, read by people in 50+ countries.

-What are the effects that broccoli sprouts and their compounds may have on human aging?
+What effects may broccoli sprout compounds have on human aging?
 With this new human-rat relative biological age clock, researchers can get reliable answers from rat studies, with human clinical trials needed only to confirm those findings!

 2. This week I found out that exercising control over my charges to protect them from disease was counterproductive.
 I exposed them to harm, destroyed their community, and stunted their growth by forcing them to distance from each other for their own good.